 The methods were run under a range of the number of clusters, and for each clustering result, the ARI score was computed.
 Seurat did not allow for direct control of the number of clusters.
-Instead the resolution parameter was used.
+Instead, the resolution parameter was used.
 However, it was only possible to run the method on a small range of the resolution parameter.
 The results are shown in Figure \ref{fig:arirangeall}.
 The methods behaved differently depending on the difficulty of the datasets and the number of subpopulations.
-For example, most of the methods had clear maximums when used with the simple Kumar dataset, when used with the more difficult Koh dataset, the methods showed a monotonic increase in the ARI and reached a plateau within five to ten cluster.
-For the Trapnell data, SC3, Linnorm, TSCAN and tSNEkmeans had clear maximum values with two clusters and then had a decrease in the scores for a higher number of clusters. methods CIDR, pcaReduce, RaceID and SIMLRall had a plateau between two to five clusters.
+For example, most of the methods had clear maximums when used with the simple Kumar dataset, whereas, when used with the more difficult Koh dataset, the methods showed a monotonic increase in the ARI and reached a plateau within five to ten cluster.
+For the Trapnell data, SC3, Linnorm, TSCAN and tSNEkmeans had clear maximum values with two clusters and then had a decrease in the scores for a higher number of clusters.
+The methods CIDR, pcaReduce, RaceID and SIMLR had no clear maximums and all had a plateau between two to five clusters.
 For the Zheng dataset, tSNEkmeans, SC3, Linnorm, ZINBWaVE and SIMLR showed a similar behaviour with clear maximum with four clusters.
 The other methods had no such clear maximum values, or the maximum score is not at the annotated four clusters.
 Generally, the methods tSNEkmeans and SC3 showed a similar behaviour.

 Subsampling without replacement was used to assess the stability of the methods.
 Based on the wide range of algorithms for the methods, the methods showed results with varying levels of stability (see Figure \ref{fig:stab}).
 The deterministic method CIDR is stable.
 Seurat and TSCAN were mostly stable and showed some outlying runs with a slight decrease in the ARI scores.
-This is in contrast to Linnorm and pcaReduce which had some strong outlying runs. pcaReduce and RaceID are both very unstable, and the assignment of the cells to the respective cluster varied greatly.
+This is in contrast to Linnorm and pcaReduce, which had some strong outlying runs. pcaReduce and RaceID are both very unstable, and the assignment of the cells to the respective cluster varied greatly.
 Here, the simple Kumar dataset is used, and it can be expected that the methods will behave even more unstable with a more difficult dataset.

 The runtimes for each method can be seen in Figure \ref{fig:runtimelog}.
 They were highly different, ranging across two magnitudes for the studied methods.
-The fastest methods were Seurat, CIDR, and SIMLR (largescale), whereas the methods pcaReduce, SIMLR, RaceID, and SC3 showed the highest runtimes. is that SC3 and SIMLR both have a non-linear increase in runtime, making their use infeasible with a larger dataset consisting of thousands of cells.
+The fastest methods were Seurat, CIDR, and SIMLR (large-scale), whereas the methods pcaReduce, SIMLR, RaceID, and SC3 showed the highest runtimes.
+It is notable that SC3 and SIMLR both have a non-linear increase in runtime, making their use infeasible with a larger dataset consisting of thousands of cells.
 However, for bigger data sets ( $>$ 5000 cells) \citet{} recommend clustering the data with the use of support vector machines which improves the runtime.
 For small-scale datasets, Seurat is one of the fastest methods.
 However, when used with the larger Zheng dataset (with 2,000 cells), its runtime lies in the middle ground.